- Filming is currently underway

 The Crown season 5 release date

-The same report says season 6 is set to film in 2022, so the gap between the next two seasons should be slightly shorter.
+Incidentally, a recent Deadline report (opens in new tab) suggests season 6 is set to film in 2022, so the gap between the next two seasons should be slightly shorter.

 The Crown season 5 cast